ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 {

-  "identifier": "urn:ietf:params:scitt:receipt\
+  "identifier": "urn:ietf:params:scitt:lro\
 :sha-256:base64url:5i6UeRzg1...qnGmr1o",

 }

 ~~~

-The response contains a reference to the receipt which will eventually be available for the Signed Statement.
+The response contains a reference to the running operation which will eventually be available for the Signed Statement.

-If 202 is returned, then clients should wait until Registration succeeded or failed by polling the Resolve Receipt endpoint using the identifier returned in the response.
+If 202 is returned, then clients should wait until Registration succeeded or failed by polling the Check Operation endpoint using the identifier returned in the response.

 #### Status 400 - Invalid Client Request